-A: Absolutely!
-Naturally, we can’t claim that Phuket is 100 percent safe because nowhere in the world is.
+Absolutely!
+Naturally, we can’t claim that Phuket is 100% safe because nowhere in the world is.
 However, there are no direct threats likely to harm children or families.
 Crimes directed at tourists are quite rare and are mostly limited to pick-pocketing and occasional drunken brawls.
 If you have any concerns, check the website of your country’s Thailand embassy for any travel advisories.

 The greatest danger in Phuket comes from swimming in the sea during low season.
 The waves coming in are very powerful and the west coast beaches are known to have strong rip tides.
 Be sure to pay attention to warning signs, lifeguards and flags marking the safe places to swim and there should be no problems.

-A: It's not required but medical organisations recommend it.
-Children aged from 18 months to five years usually already have most recommended vaccines administered by your paediatrician.
-Older children may require boosters for the Hepatitis A, Tetanus-diphteria and Typhoid vaccines, administered four to eight weeks before you arrive.
+It's not required but medical organisations recommend it.
+Children aged from 18 months to 5 years usually already have most recommended vaccines administered by your paediatrician.
+Older children may require boosters for the Hepatitis A, Tetanus-diphtheria and Typhoid vaccines, administered 4 to 8 weeks before you arrive.
 Please consult your doctor for more information.

-Q: What Should I Pack for my Holiday with Kids in Phuket?
+What should I pack for my holiday with kids in Phuket?

 - Diapers (for the flight and through the first days)